Dispersive Estimates in R^3 with Threshold Resonances: Proof of the statements

-The following lemma (Lemma 4.7 from Yajima \cite{yajima_disp}) is extremely useful in studying the singularity at zero. \begin{lemma}\lb{lemma_invers} Let $X = X_0+X_1$ be a direct sum decomposition of a vector space $X$.
+The following lemma (Lemma 4.7 from Yajima \cite{yajima_disp}, also known as the Feshbach lemma) is extremely useful in studying the singularity at zero. \begin{lemma}\lb{lemma_invers} Let $X = X_0+X_1$ be a direct sum decomposition of a vector space $X$.
 Suppose that a linear operator $L \in \B(X)$ is written in the form